jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 In the second section we consider Fodor’s famous proposal for understanding the large-scale organization of the mind.
 We need to distinguish, he argues, between two fundamentally different types of cognition.
 On the one hand, there are highly specialized information-processing tasks, such as identifying the outlines of objects in the immediate environment, or working out where the gaps between words come in a stream of sound.
 These tasks are carried out automatically, and involve only a limited amount of information.
 In his influential book The Modularity of Mind (1983) Fodor argues that tasks of this first kind are carried out by dedicated cognitive systems that he called modules.
 These modules are domain-specific – that is, they are responsible only for tasks falling in particular domains.
 On the other hand, there are tasks, such as deciding where to have dinner or how to plant the front garden, that involve much more complex and wide-ranging inferences and to which an indefinite amount of background information is potentially relevant.
 The information processing involved in carrying out these tasks is domaingeneral (the opposite of domain-specific).
 On the basis of this analysis, Fodor develops a picture of the organization of the mind as involving both specialized modules and what he calls domain-general, non-modular cognition.
 In the final section I look at the relation between these two claims.
-There